Beaucarnea recurvata: Description

-The only moderately swollen trunk at the base is slender over it and only slightly branched.
-The almost spherical caudex in the youth stage later becomes 4 to 6 meters long and reaches a diameter of up to 50 centimeters and more at the base.
-The bark is smooth.
-The green lineal, slightly rejuvenated and bent leaves are thin, flat or slightly ridged.
-They are 90 to 180 inches long and 15 to 20 millimeters wide.
+The trunk is swollen at the base and slender higher up; young plants are unbranched, but become well branched with age.
+The almost spherical caudex in the youth stage later becomes broadly conic and very wide at the base.
+The bark is smooth or finely cracked.
+The leaves are green, linear, slightly recurved and bent, thin, flat or slightly ridged.
+They are up to 180 cm long and up to 2 cm wide.
+The flowers are creamy-white, 1.5 mm diameter, produced in a dense panicle 90–112 cm tall.